awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 + General performance improvements and bug fixes\.
 In addition, the following features are available with this release:
 + The AWS IoT Device Tester for AWS IoT Greengrass, which you can use to verify that your CPU architecture, kernel configuration, and drivers work with AWS IoT Greengrass\.
 For more information, see [ AWS IoT Device Tester for AWS IoT Greengrass User Guide](device-tester-for-greengrass-ug.md)\.
-+ The AWS IoT Greengrass Core Software, AWS IoT Greengrass Core SDK, and AWS IoT Greengrass Machine Learning SDK packages are available for dowload through Amazon CloudFront\.
++ The AWS IoT Greengrass Core Software, AWS IoT Greengrass Core SDK, and AWS IoT Greengrass Machine Learning SDK packages are available for download through Amazon CloudFront\.
 For more information, see [AWS IoT Greengrass Downloads](#gg-downloads)\.

 ------
 #### [ GGC v1\.6 ]